Tummy Tuck in San Diego & Newport Beach

 You will be put under anesthesia during your tummy tuck, so you won’t feel a thing or even remember the procedure.

 As for the recovery, tummy tuck techniques have evolved so much in recent years that the recoveries have become much more comfortable.
-We’ve heard many of our patients report that their tummy tuck recovery was easier than they expected, and many patients quickly transition to over-the-counter pain medicine rather than continuing their more powerful prescription medicine.
+We’ve heard many of our patients report that their recovery was easier than they expected, and many patients quickly transition to over-the-counter pain medicine rather than continuing their more powerful prescription medicine.
 An Enhanced Recovery Program can include the addition of Exparel, a local anesthetic numbing medication that can provide additional internal pain relief for up to a few days after surgery.
 Ask us about this upgrade!

 However, things are not that simple when evaluating a patient for a mini-abdominoplasty vs. a traditional, full abdominoplasty.
 The major difference between the two approaches is that the mini-abdominoplasty does not usually include an incision around the belly button, and is typically a somewhat shorter scar.
 This operation is appropriate for only select patients who have minimal upper abdominal looseness and excess fat, and whose main problem is some loose skin in the lower abdomen.
-The mini-tummy tuck does not usually include full correction of looseness of the muscle since the belly button is not freed up to allow access to the upper abdomen.
-In our experience, the best candidate for a mini-tummy tuck is a thin, athletic bodied woman with a small amount of extra skin above the pubic area after pregnancy or weight loss.
+The mini tummy tuck procedure does not usually include full correction of looseness of the muscle since the belly button is not freed up to allow access to the upper abdomen.
+In our experience, the best candidate is a thin, athletic bodied woman with a small amount of extra skin above the pubic area after pregnancy or weight loss.
 Patients with more medium or heavyset builds are much better candidates for a full abdominoplasty, especially if they have had multiple children.

 Our tummy tucks are performed on an outpatient basis in a local, San Diego or Newport Beach AAAASF-certified operating room, meaning the facility operates on the highest levels of safety (hospital-level or higher).
 Patients usually spend up to a couple hours in the postoperative suite before being discharged into the care of a companion, family member, or friend.
 Some patients may be advised to spend the night in a 24-hour observation facility here in San Diego, or even the hospital, although most patients are good candidates for ambulatory surgery.
-Dr. Sayed gives a phone number to all patients that’s available 24/7 so that they can reach him for urgent questions about their tummy tuck, and we also issue access to a patient engagement application that allows the patient or companion/caregiver to send SMS messages, photos, video and other content to our team in a secure, private digital format.
+Dr. Sayed gives a phone number to all patients that’s available 24/7 so that they can reach him for urgent questions, and we also issue access to a patient engagement application that allows the patient or companion/caregiver to send SMS messages, photos, video and other content to our team in a secure, private digital format.
 This keeps us mutually informed on your recovery and allows us to update your instructions while requiring a respectful number of face-to-face visits in the office.

 While Dr. Sayed has occasionally performed abdominoplasty without drains, he has never seen evidence that shows that removing drains results in consistently better outcomes.
-Like many plastic surgeons, Dr. Sayed feels he can better avoid some of issues associated with fluid collection and other complications by using drains, as they are “tried and true.”
+Like many plastic surgeons, Dr. Sayed feels he can better avoid some of the issues associated with the fluid collection and other complications by using drains, as they are “tried and true.”

-The final scar from a tummy tuck may not mature until after a year.
+The final scar from a tummy tuck procedure may not mature until after a year.
 However, the new, contoured silhouette of the abdomen and the loss of excess skin are immediately noticeable for most patients—and our patients are usually “wowed” by the amazing transformation.
 Some minor asymmetries might linger and heavier patients might experience some bulging, but residual results like these can be fixed with occasional touch-up revisions like scar improvement or removing small areas of excess tissue.
 Remember, this is not a weight loss procedure and is not a substitute for diet and exercise.

-- Have a reasonable expectation of what surgery can accomplish – understand that this is not a surgery for weight loss
+- Have a reasonable expectation of what cosmetic surgery can accomplish – understand that this is not a surgery for weight loss

 - Look at before-and-after photos and understand what kinds of techniques you are interested in